Indus script: Number and frequency

 The number of principal signs is over 400, which is considered too large a number for each character to be a phonogram, and so the script is generally believed to be logo-syllabic.
 The precise total number of signs is uncertain, as there is disagreement concerning whether particular signs are distinct or variants of the same sign.
 In the 1970s, the Indian epigrapher Iravatham Mahadevan published a corpus and concordance of Indus inscriptions listing 419 distinct signs in specific patterns.
-However, in 2015, the archaeologist and epigrapher Bryan Wells estimated that were around 694 distinct signs.
+However, in 2015, the archaeologist and epigrapher Bryan Wells estimated that there were around 694 distinct signs.

-Of the signs identified by Mahadevan, 113 are hapax legomena, 47 occur only twice, and 59 occur fewer than five times.
+Of the signs identified by Mahadevan, 113 occur only once (are hapax legomena), 47 occur only twice, and 59 occur fewer than five times.
 Just 67 signs account for 80 percent of usage across the corpus of Indus symbols.
 The most frequently used sign is the "jar" sign, identified by Parpola as 'sign 311'.

 Writing direction

-Most scholars agree that the Indus script was generally read from right to left, however, some exceptions wherein the script is written left to right or in a boustrophedon mode are also known.
+Most scholars agree that the Indus script was generally read from right to left, though some exceptions wherein the script is written left to right or in a boustrophedon mode are also known.
 Although the script is undeciphered, the writing direction has been deduced from external evidence, such as instances of the symbols being compressed on the left side as if the writer is running out of space at the end of the row.
 In the case of seals, which create a mirror image impression on the clay or ceramic on which the seal is affixed, the impression of the seal is read from right to left, as is this case with inscriptions in other cases.

 Relationship to other scripts

 Some researchers have sought to establish a relationship between the Indus script and Brahmi, arguing that it is a substratum or ancestor to later writing systems used in the region of the Indian subcontinent.
 Others have compared the Indus script to roughly contemporary pictographic scripts from Mesopotamia and the Iranian plateau, particularly Sumerian proto-cuneiform and Elamite scripts.
 However, researchers now generally agree that the Indus script is not closely related to any other writing systems of the second and third millennia BCE, although some convergence or diffusion with Proto-Elamite conceivably may be found.
+A new study has also noticed a relationship with scripts across the Tibetian-Yi corridor.
 A definite relationship between the Indus script and any other script remains unproven.

 Comparisons with Brahmi

-Researchers have compared the Indus valley script to the Brahmi and Tamil-Brahmi scripts, suggesting that there may be similarities between them.
+Researchers have compared the Indus Valley script to the Brahmi and Tamil-Brahmi scripts, suggesting that there may be similarities between them.
 These similarities were first suggested by early European scholars, such as the archaeologist John Marshall and the Assyriologist Stephen Langdon, with some, such as G. R. Hunter, proposing an indigenous origin of Brahmi with a derivation from the Indus script.